 Chadwick Lamar began his legal career as a law clerk for the Hon.
 Corey L. Maze of the United States District Court for the Northern District of Alabama (2021–2022) and for the Hon.
 Leslie H. Southwick of the United States Court of Appeals for the Fifth Circuit (2020–2021).

 Now an advocate, Chadwick draws from his litigation experience and humble roots to protect clients’ most sensitive and nationally important interests at all stages of litigation.
-He regularly handles appellate briefing for parties and amici in federal courts of appeals and state courts of last resort.
-He has both obtained and successfully opposed preliminary injunctions in federal courts.
-And clients regularly lean on Chadwick to handle their motions and briefs for cutting-edge legal issues.
+He regularly handles appellate briefing for parties and amici in state courts of last resort and federal courts of appeals, and he has drafted numerous briefs filed in the Supreme Court of the United States.
+Whether on appeal or in trial court, clients lean on him to handle their briefs and motions for cutting-edge legal issues.

 Chadwick is also an active leader in his community.
 He serves on the Defense Research Institute’s Young Lawyers Committee and often speaks at CLEs and community events to share his experience and advice with young lawyers, aspiring attorneys, and other peers.
 He is also an active member of Redeemer Community Church in Birmingham.